Pekin Municipal Airport: Facilities and aircraft

-The airport has an FBO offering aviation fuel, aircraft parking, hangars, a passenger terminal, catering, and a courtesy car.
+The airport has an fixed-base operator offering aviation fuel, aircraft parking, hangars, a passenger terminal, catering, and a courtesy car.

 In late 2022, the airport received $1.4 million to build 20 new t-hangars at the airport.
 Airport managers said the plan would help make progress on allowing additional pilots to rent hangar space at the airport as there are usually roughly 20 people on the wait list for a hangar.
 Construction is expected to begin in late winter or early spring of 2023.
 Additional grants were awarded to replace the fuel system.
-Additionally, the airport received money from the State of Illinois as part of the Rebuild Illinois program during the covid-19 pandemic.
+Additionally, the airport received money from the State of Illinois as part of the Rebuild Illinois program during the COVID-19 pandemic.

 For the 12-month period ending May 31, 2021, the airport had 9,000 aircraft operations, an average of 25 per day: 78% general aviation and 22% air taxi.
 At that time there were 45 aircraft based at this airport: 42 single-engine and 2 multi-engine airplanes as well as 1 helicopter.